 ViaTalk offers three residential plans that all offer unlimited minutes but differ in price.
 You can choose to pay a monthly fee for month-to-month service, sign up for 12 months at a discounted annual rate or use your own equipment.
 The plans include unlimited calling to Canada and an hour a month to over 60 other countries.
-If you need more international time, you'll have to pay by the minute or get 1200 minutes a month for an additional fee.
+If you need more international time, you have to pay by the minute or get 1200 minutes a month for an additional fee.
 This service does not offer an unlimited world plan.

-One advantage is the additional free line with a second phone adapter.
+One advantage of this VoIP provider is the additional free line with a second phone adapter.
 With a second line, you can be on one phone while another family member is on the other.
-People who have a business – or chatty teens who don't have their own cell phones – can enjoy long tactical discussions without worry of monopolizing the only phone in the house.
+People who have a business can enjoy long tactical discussions without worry of monopolizing the only phone in the house.

 While this VoIP provider lets you take the adaptor with you and works with other adaptors, it doesn’t provide a mobile app.
 This means you’re restricted to using only the telephone you’ve connected to the phone adapter to make VoIP calls.
 You can't use a smartphone or tablet, either.

 This internet phone service provides detailed instructions with illustrations on its site about how to set up the phone adapter.
 Even if it’s your first experience with VoIP, it should only take you a few minutes to set up the system.
 Beyond setup instructions, available support options include a searchable knowledgebase and a FAQs section complete with troubleshooting questions.
 If you need more direct help, you can speak with a ViaTalk representative via email, telephone and live chat.